ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: meas_array_offset

     Every element of an array is added to this scalar value during the Array Offset measurement.
-Refer to :py:data:`~niscope.ArrayMeasurement.ARRAY_OFFSET` for more information.
+Refer to :py:data:`~niscope._ArrayMeasurement.ARRAY_OFFSET` for more information.
     Default: 0.0